 - 1. Schistosomiasis and soil-transmitted helminth infections remain the most prevalent parasitic infections in the world.
 Both groups of infections are invariably more widespread among the poorest populations in the least developed countries, who live in conditions that favour transmission and who have no access to proper care or effective prevention measures.
 The occurrence of schistosomiasis is particularly linked to agricultural and water-development schemes. - 2.
 The burden of disease associated with schistosomiasis and soil-transmitted helminth infections is enormous.
 About 2000 million people are affected worldwide, of whom 300 million suffer associated severe morbidity.
 WHO in 1999 estimated that schistosomiasis and soil-transmitted helminths represent more than 40% of the disease burden due to all tropical diseases, excluding malaria.
-Most morbidity is seen in children, ranging from malnutrition, anaemia, growth retardation, and cognitive impairment, as well as increased susceptibility to other infections and even acute intestinal obstruction due to roundworm.
+Indirect morbidity is particularly important in children, ranging from malnutrition, anaemia, growth retardation, irritability and cognitive impairment, as well as increased susceptibility to other infections and acute complications such as intestinal obstruction due to roundworm.
 It is estimated that 400 million school-age children are infected with soil-transmitted helminths or with schistosomes.
-Women and adolescent girls bear a particular burden of iron deficiency anaemia due to hookworm infections as they are generally more heavily infected and more prone to anaemia.
+Women and adolescent girls are likely to bear a particular burden of iron deficiency anaemia due to hookworm infections as they are generally more heavily infected and more prone to anaemia.
 Chronic irreversible sequelae, such as liver fibrosis, urinary tract obstruction and bladder cancer, become apparent in schistosomiasis during adulthood, as a result of persistent heavy infections during childhood. - 3.
-The burden of disease due to these infections can be significantly reduced through regular treatment with single doses of anthelminthic drugs.
-Moreover, these drugs are inexpensive: a single-dose treatment against soil-transmitted helminth infections costs less than US\$ 00.03, and a treatment with praziquantel against schistosomiasis currently costs between US\$ 00.20 and US\$ 00.30. - 4.
+Individual suffering and the global burden of disease due to these infections can be significantly reduced through adequate and easy treatment with single-dose drugs.
+Moreover, these drugs are inexpensive: a single-dose treatment against soil-transmitted helminth infections costs less than US\$ 00.03, and a treatment with praziquantel against schistosomiasis currently costs between US\$ 00.20 and US\$ 00.30.
+Praziquantel can also be used against other helminth infections, such as most foodborne trematodes and cestodes. - 4.
 A number of countries have recognized the public health importance of schistosomiasis and soil-transmitted helminths, and have sustained control activities for many years.
 This has led to impressive achievements.
 In Brazil, China, Egypt and Philippines, morbidity and mortality due to schistosomiasis have been reduced to very low levels.
-Other countries, such as the smaller Caribbean islands, the Islamic Republic of Iran, Japan, Mauritius, Morocco, Puerto Rico, Tunisia and Venezuela, are nearing the elimination of schistosomiasis or have already achieved this goal.
-Japan, the Republic of Korea, Oman and Seychelles have eliminated the public health consequences of soil-transmitted helminth infections.
+Other countries and territories, such as the smaller Caribbean islands, the Islamic Republic of Iran, Japan, Mauritius, Morocco, Puerto Rico, Tunisia and Venezuela, are nearing the elimination of schistosomiasis or have already achieved this goal.
+Japan, Oman, the Republic of Korea, and Seychelles have eliminated the public health consequences of soil-transmitted helminth infections.
+Political commitment, social development, epidemiological intelligence and sustained, integrated strategies carried out through permanent health services are the key factors to success.